diatem-net/jin-form/README.md

-# jin-form
+# Jin-Form

+Jin-Form is part of the Jin Framework.
-Utility classes to create forms.
+It contains a bunch of utility classes to create forms.